Tech Tips

 I took this info from the Wind & Sun web site.

 "These are a bayonet type 1/4-turn twist lock cap.
-Fits all U.S. manufactured deep-cycle batteries except the (so-called) "maintenance free" type, or those with the plug-in 3-cap bars, such as the West Marine Sea Volt or the Interstate 12 volt group 27 marine.
+Fits all U.S. manufactured deep-cycle batteries except the (so-called) "maintenance-free" type, or those with plug-in 3-cap bars, such as the West Marine Sea Volt or the Interstate 12 volt group 27 marine.

 Water Misers are molded plastic "flip-top" vent caps designed to reduce and ease maintenance on flooded Lead-Acid batteries.

-Water loss is reduced, which extends time between watering."
+Water loss is reduced, which extends the time between watering."

-They work pretty much as advetised.
-Here are a few photo's.
+They work pretty much as advertised.
+Here are a few photos.

 Return to Tech Tips